facebookresearch/ResponsibleNLP/gender_gap_pipeline/README.md

 python gender_gap_pipeline/get_multilingual_gender_dist.py
 --file_dir $DATA_DIR_1 $DATA_DIR_2  # Single or space-seperated list of directories where files_names are located.
 If a single directory is provided, it will assume that all file names are in it.
 If several directory are provided, one directory per file names is assumed.
 --file_names $file_1 $file_2   # Space-seperated list of file names
 --langs $lang1 $lang2  # [OPTIONAL] single or space-seperated list of languages.
 If a single language is provideed, it will assume that all files are in this language. if --langs is not provided: language detection is triggered.
-Cf. ## Languages supported and language code section for supported languages
+Cf.  'Languages supported and language code' section for supported languages
 ```

 For instance, you can run Gender-GAP on [FLORES-200 devtest data](https://github.com/facebookresearch/flores) on the Arabic, Belarusian, Vietnamese, Porthughese, English and Spanish split: